minamijoyo/tfschema/README.md

 $ go get -u github.com/minamijoyo/tfschema
 ```

+# Requirements for Terraform providers

+- terraform-provider-google >= v1.5.0
+- terraform-provider-aws (Unfortunately not supported yet, currently you need to patch)

 The tfschema depends on the Terraform's GetSchema API, and currently does not work unless you patch the provider.

 The tfschema requires the provider's dependency library version to: